-Italy has thousands of Christ on Cross statues.
-There must be more than a thousand in the Province of Le Marche.
-This is the story of a single statue on the side of the road and the effect on an American living in the country.
+Italy has thousands of Christ on the Cross statues.
+There must be more than a thousand in the province of Le Marche.
+This is the story of a single statue on the side of the road and its effect on an American living in the country.

 Between Sarnano and San Ginesio in the province of Le Marche on the two-lane asphalt provincial secondary road that wanders a bit and rises to a low hill with a few houses and nondescript apartments is a borgo identified on the touring club map as Gabella Nuova, with a speed control camera next to receptacles to collect used cooking oil and food scraps.

 There is a statue of Christ on the Cross at the one intersection that leads into the mountains to the Monastery of San Liberato four kilometers away, built a thousand years ago and later sold with large amounts of land to a neighboring municipality, hidden in the woods of Montre Ragnolo at 750 meters above sea level, now uninhabited after the recent earthquakes.

 In earlier times there may have been another emblem of faith, perhaps a cairn of rocks.
 This particular cross and figure were placed here 75 years ago after a war which may have destroyed the faith of some in God and church but most assuredly destroyed belief in Man.